Sign up for Fall 2025 Workshops and Information Sessions!

 Fellowships 101: Introduction to External Funding for Graduate School

-Information Session: Students interested in the NSF GRFP, which provides 3 years of tuition and salary to graduate students in 30 STEM disciplines, are encouraged to view this introduction to the program.
+Students interested in the NSF GRFP, which provides 3 years of tuition and salary to graduate students in 30 STEM disciplines, are encouraged to attend this introduction to the program.
 We discussed the benefits, eligibility, and the selection criteria for strong candidates.
+We will also offer an overview of our successful BOOTCAMP program.
+(Attendance is not mandatory to participate in the Bootcamp.)
 Each year, Rensselaer students successfully earn this award.
-U.S. citizenship or permanent residency required.
-View the FAll 2023 information session HERE For info: madige@rpi.edu
+U.S. citizens, nationals, or permanent residents are eligible.

-Summer Bootcamp: 1st and 2nd year graduate students and rising seniors are encouraged to register for this proven 5 week virtual program (no classes required) to develop strong applications to the NSF GRFP.
-This asynchronous online virtual program will take place in summer of 2024.
-Check back here and watch Morning Mail for registration information in the spring.
+Summer Bootcamp: 1st and 2nd year graduate students (fall 2025) and rising seniors are encouraged to register for this proven 4 week virtual program (no classes required) to develop strong applications to the NSF GRFP.
+This asynchronous online virtual program of self-paced activities is designed to help you develop strong application statements.
+Note: international students that may be eligible for an NSF Dissertation Improvement grant may benefit from participating in this Bootcamp.
+Email madige@rpi.edu for information.
+August 4th - 25th.
+Alumni are welcome to participate.

-Science, Mathematics, and Research for Transformation Scholarship Program: Information Session Wednesday, September 27, 10:00AM Virtual: Register HERE The Department of Defense SMART program offers a generous stipend, tuition, and the opportunity to work in DoD laboratories doing work in your field/discipline during summers and post graduation.
+Science, Mathematics, and Research for Transformation Scholarship Program: The Department of Defense SMART program offers a generous stipend, tuition, and the opportunity to work in DoD laboratories doing work in your field/discipline during summers and post graduation.
 Guaranteed work in your field after graduation.
-For information: madige@rpi.edu (United States, Australia, Canada, New Zealand, or United Kingdom citizens are eligible)
+(United States, Australia, Canada, New Zealand, or United Kingdom citizens are eligible)

-National Defense Science and Engineering Graduate Fellowship: The information session recording can be viewed HERE.
-The NDSEG provides 3 years of stipend and tuition for students that are doing work in areas that meet specific needs of the military as indicated in Broad Agency Announcements.
+National Defense Science and Engineering Graduate Fellowship: The NDSEG provides 3 years of stipend and tuition for PhD students that are doing work in areas that meet specific needs of the military as indicated in Broad Agency Announcements.
 This session will discuss eligibility, benefits, and approaches to creating a strong application.
 (United States, Australia, Canada, New Zealand, or United Kingdom citizens are eligible)

-Fulbright is a U.S. State Dept. program that offers Americans with a bachelor’s degree (but not a PhD) grants to engage with others in ~140 countries in multiple ways:
+Fulbright is a U.S. State Dept. program that offers U.S citizens with a bachelor’s degree grants to engage with others in ~140 countries in multiple ways:

 Research Study/Awards Design your own projects, affiliate with, or take classes at an academic or research institution.
 Many students do thesis or dissertation research abroad.
 Special grants are available in the arts, journal and communications, business, STEM, and public health advocates.
 Consider the Fulbright- National Geographic Storytelling Fellowship.